Swimming showdown looms, weather, transport fine

 Phelps’s silver in the relay was his first in these Games, which along with his 14 previous golds and two bronzes left him one shy of the all-time record of 18 medals held by Soviet gymnast Larisa Latynina.

-The weather on Monday was cool and clear with only a 20 percent chance of rain - happy odds for Britons who have suffered one of their worst summers in years, including the wettest June in a century.
+The weather early on Monday was cool with only a 20 percent chance of rain - happy odds for Britons who have suffered one of their worst summers in years, including the wettest June in a century.

-Less positive was news that Switzerland’s Morganella was thrown out of the London Olympics for sending an offensive message on Twitter after his team’s defeat by South Korea.

-It follows the withdrawal last week, before the July 27-August 12 tournament got underway, of Greek triple jumper Paraskevi Papachristou for another tweet deemed racist.

-By mid-afternoon on Monday, China had stretched its lead at the top of the medal rankings, with eight golds, four silvers and two bronzes eclipsing second-placed United States on three golds, five silvers and five bronzes.
+British cyclist Lizzie Armitstead maintained that it was the rainstorms on Sunday afternoon that helped her land the host nation’s first medal of the games, a silver.

+“What a ride by Lizzie, she was doing a rain dance this morning, praying for rain.
+You think I‘m kidding - she really was,” Team GB performance director David Brailsford told reporters.

+Overall, China took a commanding early lead in the rankings with 12 medals, six of them gold, ahead of the United States on 11 medals including three golds.

+China’s Guo Wenjun retained her Olympic title in the 10 metre air pistol shooting on Sunday while compatriots Wu Minxia and He Zi took their expected easy gold in the women’s synchronised three-metre springboard diving.

-The Chinese squad will also try to challenge the American favorites for the men’s gymnastics team gold later on Monday.
+The Chinese team can expect to add another gold by Yuan Cao and Yanquan Zhang in the 10-metre synchronised platform diving on Monday and the squad will also try to challenge the American favourites for the men’s gymnastics team gold.

-Chinese swimmer Ye Shiwen became the first female swimmer to break a world record since the ban of high-tech suits on Saturday when she crushed her opponents in the women’s 400 individual medley.

-Arne Ljungqvist, International Olympic Committee medical chief, was asked by reporters whether her eye-popping swim had raised suspicions of doping.
+The latest U.S. basketball “Dream Team”, this time featuring LeBron James and Kobe Bryant, began their title defence with a slick 98-71 defeat of France, drawing ‘oohs’ from the crowd with no-look assists, thunderous dunks and sublime handling.

+South Korea’s women extended their domination of Olympic archery by winning a seventh straight team gold although they needed a near-perfect nine from their last arrow to overcome China who took their third successive silver.